-In this digital era, working within larger groups has become easier, efficient and more productive.
-It is far too common for employees to use collaboration tools to encourage the communication between group and team members.
-These tools have allowed people to work together online to achieve a goal but at the same time, to get the work done, employees create an unintentional risk to data security.
+In this digital era, working within larger groups has become easier, efficient and more productive, especially if you compare it to groupware software of the previous decennium.
+It is very common for employees to use collaboration tools to encourage and support the communication between employees and specific (internal and external) team members.
+These tools have allowed people to work together online to achieve a goal but at the same time, to get the work done, employees do create an unintentional risk to data security.

-Using collaboration tools safely has become quite an important agenda item because online data transfer is much susceptible to data leakage and unpleasant attacks.
+Using collaboration tools with safety has become quite an important agenda because online data transfer is much susceptible to data leakage and unpleasant attacks.
 In order to use collaboration tools with great safety, first, it’s necessary to understand what collaboration tools are and how do they work?

 What are collaboration tools?

-The term collaboration is defined as working with multiple people to achieve one goal, usually working in project teams.
+The term collaboration is defined as working with multiple people to achieve one goal.
 (Whitsett, 2016) Following this definition, collaboration tools refer to multiple programs (software) used to foster the communication between members of a team working on a same project to accomplish the same goal.
 The example of collaboration tools is same as that whiteboard in a conference room which is used to resolve the problems in the presence of all concerned participants.
 Tools like email, workflow software and online workspaces help people to stay connected online and work effectively on the same project.

 Being online is all it requires to make confidential data susceptible to leakage.
 Simply sending an email containing sensitive information or sharing confidential data to a file sharing site can increase the risk of inappropriate exposure and data theft.

 With no security vetting of the software or proper authorization, users invite risks while signing up online.
-According to a recent survey, employees using non-IT supported collaboration tools increase the risk and make the enterprise network vulnerable to intrusions.
+According to a recent survey, employees using non-IT supported collaboration tools increase the risk and make the (enterprise) network vulnerable to an unpleasant intrusion.